Dick Tracy (1990 film): Legacy

 Retrospective reviews called the film exceptionally unique.
 Writers for Vox and The Atlantic asserted that it was one of the most unique movies ever.
 Multiple authors contrast it with newer comic book movies.
-One article calls it a "road[] not taken" in comic book adaptations.
-The author praised Popeye, Dick Tracy, and Hulk for their use of comic techniques such as "masking, paneling, and page layout" in ways the DC Extended Universe and Marvel Cinematic Universe do not.
+One article calls it a "road not taken" in comic book adaptations.
+The author praised Popeye, Dick Tracy and Hulk for their use of comic techniques, such as "masking, paneling, and page layout" in ways the DC Extended Universe and Marvel Cinematic Universe do not.

-The Encyclopedia of Sexism in American Films (2019) found the women of the film are subservient to a male power structure.

 Home media release

-The film was released on VHS on December 18, 1990, and was first released on DVD in Europe in 2000, but domestic release in the US was delayed until April 2, 2002, and without any special features.
-Rumors circulated over the web shortly after the US DVD release that Warren Beatty had planned to release a director's cut under Disney's "Vista Series" label; including at least ten extra minutes of footage.
+The film was released on VHS December 18, 1990.
+It was first released on DVD in Europe in 2000, but domestic release in the U.S. was delayed until April 2, 2002, and without any special features.
+Shortly after the U.S. DVD release, rumors circulated on the Internet that Warren Beatty had planned to release a director's cut under Disney's "Vista Series" label; including at least ten extra minutes of footage.
+As of 1992, Dick Tracy sold 1 million copies in the U.S., according to The Hollywood Reporter.

-The Blu-ray was released in the US and Canada on December 11, 2012.
-This release also lacked special features, save for a digital copy.
+The Blu-ray was released in the U.S. and Canada December 11, 2012.
+This release lacked special features, save for a digital copy.